kojoidrissa/random_xDays_code/projects.md

 -  It'll help me catalog what I've got as I move towards a more minimal life, which is important to me.
 -  I should probably build in a function to let you track the size of your inventory or number of possessions over time.
 I can see how that would be useful to people wanting to build Tiny Houses too.

+##Tiny House Traders
+- I'm sure I've got some of this documented somewhere.
+Basically, as people taking on the Tiny House Life downsize from their old lives, they may want to share their excess stuff with OTHER Tiny House people first.
+So, kind of like a market place?
+Perhaps it'll connect to the Inventory site above?

+##Where's That Been in Django
+-  I keep hearing how great Django is for GeoSpatial stuff